 OpenClaw is a agent tool with a free tier.
 We looked at what you actually get, what real users say, and whether the price matches the value.
 Here's our take.

 Yes, OpenClaw is worth it.
-True local execution with full filesystem, shell, and network access — not a sandboxed chatbot makes it a solid investment for agent users.
+Runs on the user's own machine, which is useful for workflows that need local environment access rather than a hosted-only chatbot. makes it a solid investment for agent users.

 💰 Bottom line: Free gets you free, open-source ai agent that runs on your machine with real system access